-The School District may, at its discretion, choose not to require pre-employment controlled substances testing where the applicant has recently undergone drug testing for another employer or prospective employer.
-Any decision not to require testing will be made in strict compliance with Federal Highway Administration (FHWA) regulations.
+The School District may, at its discretion, choose not to require pre-employment controlled substances testing if the applicant has undergone drug testing for another employer or prospective employer within thirty days of hire or assignment.
+Any decision not to require testing will be made in strict compliance with FMCSA regulations.

-The School District will obtain and review information on prior FHWA-mandated alcohol and controlled substances testing from any employer for which the driver performed safety-sensitive functions in the previous two years.
-Information concerning positive controlled substance tests, alcohol tests with results of 0.04 or higher, and refusals to test must be obtained and reviewed no later than fourteen (14) days after the first time a driver performs work requiring a CDL.
-In addition, the School District will conduct a full pre-employment query via the Clearinghouse for all prospective drivers.
-Prospective drivers are required, as a condition of employment, to provide the School District with a release for such information and, for the Clearinghouse, submit electronic consent through the Clearinghouse granting the School District access to his/her records.
+Within fourteen days after the first time a Driver performs work required a CDL ("Drive," "Drives," or "Driving"), the School District must obtain and review any FMCSA-mandated positive alcohol tests with results of 0.04 or higher controlled substance test, and/or refusal to test from any employer for which the driver performed safety-sensitive functions in the previous two years.
+The School District will conduct a full pre-employment query via the Clearinghouse for all prospective Drivers.
+As a condition of employment, prospective Drivers must provide the School District with a release for such information and, submit electronic consent through the Clearinghouse granting the School District access to their records.